-There were 6 (85.71%) informants who saw themselves as normal by pain they accepting the were experiencing and 1 (14.28%) who saw themselves as different from the others. not informants did have All an unconscious attitude that could harm their physical and psychological condition of the informants and the conscious attitude carried out by all informants, namely obedient treatment and routine self-care.
+There were 6 (85.71%) informants who saw themselves as normal by pain they accepting the were experiencing and 1 (14.28%) who saw themselves as different from the others. informants did not have unconscious attitude that could harm their physical and psychological condition of the informants and the conscious attitude carried out by all informants, namely obedient treatment and routine self-care.

-Self-care is important for individuals affected by leprosy to encourage them to change their behaviour to adapt to the permanent damage caused by the disease.
+Self-care is important for individuals affected by leprosy encourage them to change their behaviour to adapt to the permanent damage caused by the disease.
 Self-care in leprosy is a daily activity that requires the active involvement of individuals to care for themselves, reduce the number of ulcers, prevent further damage, improve their physical health and increase selfconfidence and self-esteem, (Rahman et al., 2022).